PUNCH-Cyber/stoq/docs/PluginDevelopment.rst

 For each of the above core methods, they should minimally call ``super().METHOD_NAME()`` right before they return.
-METHOD_NAME should be changed to the repsective method.
+METHOD_NAME should be changed to the respective method.
 This will allow the respective parent class execute any required code.

+For time-based events (periodic flushes of buffers, etc), every plugin will have a "heartbeat()" method called once every 5 seconds.
+Plugins that wish to take time-based actions should override that method & handle their own timing.

 Workers
 -------